 An additional motivation for pursuing a more microscopic approach lies in the study of conformality in NS matter.
 Threshold values of parameters such as the polytropic index~\cite{Annala:2019puf}, conformal distance~\cite{Annala:2023cwx}, trace anomaly~\cite{Fujimoto:2022ohj}, and the curvature of the energy per particle~\cite{Marczenko:2023txe}, which characterize the onset of conformality, have already been determined.
-In contrast to model-agnostic frameworks—which emphasize using state-of-the-art theoretical and multimessenger constraints to provide confidence intervals for these parameters~\cite{Marczenko:2023txe}—we adopt a more microscopic approach by employing a BHF-informed model to study the emergence of conformality in NS.
+In contrast with model-agnostic frameworks—which emphasize using state-of-the-art theoretical and multimessenger constraints to provide confidence intervals for these parameters~\cite{Marczenko:2023txe}—we adopt a more microscopic approach by employing a BHF-informed model to study the emergence of conformality in NS.

 We also go beyond conventional NSs by examining the accumulation of dark matter (DM) in their cores.
 Large amounts of accreted DM may produce observable effects on NS properties.
 In Ref.~\cite{Scordino:2024ehe}, a study of dark matter-admixed neutron stars (DMANS) was conducted within the BHF framework, starting from two-body and three-body nuclear interactions derived from ChEFT.
-However, since ChEFT is applicable only within a limited density range ($1$--$2\rho_0$)~\cite{Tews:2018kmu}, it is reasonable to adopt a RMF model, informed by microscopic BHF results, to study the resulting properties of DMANS.
+However, since ChEFT is applicable only within a limited density range ($1\rho_0$--$2\rho_0$)~\cite{Tews:2018kmu}, it is reasonable to adopt a RMF model, informed by microscopic BHF results, to study the resulting properties of DMANS.

 This paper is organized as follows.
-In Section~\ref{model}, we describe the model under consideration, present parameter sets and the EoS for hadronic and DMANS, compare the effective mass ratios obtained from the RMF and BHF-informed models and discuss the crust-matching technique used to eliminate problematic regions of negative pressure in the EoS.
-Section~\ref{Result} presents numerical results for static and slowly rotating NSs and compares the predictions of the RMF and BHF-informed models for both hadronic NSs and DMANS.
+In Sec.~\ref{model}, we describe the model under consideration, present parameter sets and the EoS for hadronic and DMANS, compare the effective-mass ratios obtained from the RMF and BHF-informed models and discuss the crust-matching technique used to eliminate problematic regions of negative pressure in the EoS.
+Sec.~\ref{Result} presents numerical results for static and slowly rotating NSs and compares the predictions of the RMF and BHF-informed models for both hadronic NSs and DMANS.
 These results are also compared with experimental observations.
-In Section~\ref{result:conformality}, we examine the speed of sound profile and the relative degrees of conformality in the RMF and BHF-informed scenarios.
-Finally, Section~\ref{END} provides a summary and conclusions.
+In Sec.~\ref{result:conformality}, we examine the speed of sound profile and the relative degrees of conformality in the RMF and BHF-informed scenarios.
+Finally, Sec.~\ref{END} provides a summary and conclusions.